 3.07 A copy of the terms of the resolution shall be confidentially retained by the University and shall not be placed in official Student files.

 4.00 University Reporting: Reports can be made to the Sexual Violence Support Coordinator, Senior Advisor of Dispute Resolution and Support, the Deans of Students or Residence Life Managers.
 Reports can be made in-person, by email, or by phone and may be made by someone who has experienced Gendered or Sexual Violence, or someone who has witnessed Gendered or Sexual Violence.
 Anonymous Reports will also be accepted however the University’s ability to respond may be limited by the information available.

 4.01 Reports can also be filed 24-7 with Special Constable Services.
 Special Constable Services can provide immediate crisis and safety support.
 Reports to Special Constable Services may be shared with the local, regional police and cases may be transferred to the police.

 Reports may also be filed with the local, regional police for 24-7 crisis intervention, to generate a record of the case, and/or to pursue criminal charges.

 At any interview or proceeding related to the decision-making process of an Official Complaint under this policy, individuals may bring a support person who may be internal or external to the University and/or be accompanied by a legal representative.
-Survivors are encouraged to connect with the Sexual Violence Support Advocate for assistance prior to filing an Official Complaint.
+Survivors are encouraged to connect with the Sexual Violence Support Coordinator for assistance prior to filing an Official Complaint.

 Any Student may file an Official Complaint against any Student regarding Gendered and/or Sexual Violence.
 Complaints against other Members of the University Community will be addressed under other University policies, collective agreements or dispute resolution processes.